gvogety/udacity-sdcar-traffic-signs/Project_Report.md

 ##### Include an exploratory visualization of the dataset.

-For each class, 6 random images are shown.
+For each class, 6 random images are shown in the following examplei (for the complete list, please check the html version of the submission [here](https://github.com/gvogety/udacity-sdcar-traffic-signs/blob/master/Traffic_Sign_Classifier.html).

 ![alt text][image1]